Postgraduate Subject Descriptions

 Description: This subject examines contemporary issues and theory related to the environment and processes of organisational entry, involving the key phases of job analysis, recruitment, selection and socialisation.
 Traditional recruitment strategies are assessed from the perspective of the organisation and the individual in light of contemporary theoretical developments.
 A range of personnel selection techniques is examined in relation to issues of reliability, validity, fairness and applicability.
 In addition, there will be a focus on major challenges faced in these processes in the light of rapidly changing technologies and globalisation.
 Organisational entry processes will be critically evaluated in the context of differing cultural expectations and practices.
 A range of practical skills in recruitment and selection processes will also be developed.

 Description: The subject addresses key issues and problems associated with managing across cultural boundaries in a context of increasing global contact.
-Topics include: cross cultural communication, technology, comparative management practices, managing with multicultural policies, and the challenges cultural differences posed for international/global managers.
+Topics include cross-cultural communication, technology, comparative management practices, managing with multicultural policies, and the challenges cultural differences pose for international managers.

 Description: This subject is an introduction to international politics.
 It surveys the major theories of international relations and some of the newer approaches before examining contemporary relations between states, peoples, and non-state actors.
 Realism, liberalism, Marxism, and social constructivism are viewed in terms of contemporary global politics.
 Major trends after the end of the Cold War are considered and the emergence of the US-led global order and the challenges to it.
 The workings of the United Nations, the global financial crisis, peacekeeping, human rights, sovereignty, and security as well as so-called failed states are assessed.
 This course also seeks to apply the broader debates and discussions within International Relations to the Middle East.